 Foundation: Serval (Leptailurus serval)

-The Savannah breed began in 1986 when a male Serval was crossed with a Siamese domestic cat.
-This produced the first-generation (F1) Savannah, a cat larger and more exotic than any traditional domestic breed.
+The Savannah story started in 1986 when a male African Serval met a Siamese domestic cat.
+The result?
+The first-generation (F1) Savannah -- a cat so tall and exotic it barely looks like a house cat at all.

 Generation Classifications: